3mdeb/fwupd-bsd-documentation/docs/testing/openBSD_regression_Q&A.md

 Lots of small C ++ files with corresponding Makefiles in each folder, lots of bash scripts and Perl files too and you can find single files with an exotic extension.

-**How do we contribute to the test code repository?**

-It is possible to contribute to the project upstream.

 **Is it possible to set up a test infrastructure locally?**